Chapter 4

 "What do you want?"
 Alex said weakly.

-The other lackey's eyes widened, clearly never having seen Alex act so timid toward me.
+Another lackey's eyes widened, clearly never having seen Alex act so timid toward me.

-"Oh, wait, I remember now.
+"Oh wait, I remember now.
 You like him, right?
 You even confessed to him!"
-Alex wanted to laugh, but didn't dare.
+Alex wanted to laugh but didn't dare.

-John kept his head down without speaking.
+John kept his head down, saying nothing.

 A bear, huh?

-"Mr. Baker, where are you going?"
+"Alex, where are you going?"